 Pattern Energy was founded in 2009 and is responsible for building more than 5 GW of renewable energy projects.
 Our leadership and core management have worked together for more than 15 years, uniting deep industry knowledge with investment expertise.

-The Uplands Wind project represents a roughly $1 billion investment within Iowa and Lafayette Counties.
+The Uplands Wind project represents a roughly $1 billion investment within Iowa and Lafayette counties.
 Throughout development, construction, and operations, residents can expect to see widespread direct and indirect job creation and economic investment.

-The Public Service Commission of Wisconsin (PSCW) would assume jurisdiction over the project.
+The Public Service Commission of Wisconsin (PSCW) will assume jurisdiction over the project.
 The zoning standards to which the PSCW holds wind energy projects accountable were designed with input from local zoning officials including from Southwest Wisconsin.

 In Wisconsin, if a wind project’s maximum generating capacity is less than 100 MW, regulatory authority resides with the local governmental unit where the project would be located.
-If the project equals or exceeds 100 megawatts in capacity, then the PSCW assumes jurisdiction over the facility.
+If the project equals or exceeds 100 MW in capacity, then the PSCW assumes jurisdiction over the facility.
 In those cases, the PSCW’s permitting authority preempts local land use and zoning ordinances.